Richard Salisbury Student Fellowship

 - Give the recommender a copy of your proposal.

-* IRB: For research involving human subjects, Institutional Review Board (IRB) applications should be submitted electronically by the deadline, but need not be approved by the deadline.
-If selected for a fellowship, IRB applications will then be considered for approval.
+* IRB: For research involving human subjects, Institutional Review Board (IRB) applications should be submitted electronically by the deadline, but need not be approved by then.
+If selected for a fellowship, IRB applications will then be released for approval.

-Success proposals: Students may view successful proposals in the Office of Student Fellowships, Laird 132, or click here to see examples.
+Students may view successful proposals in the Dean of the College Office/Office of Student Fellowships, Laird 131.